BiancaSeleveschi/shopping-website-app/README.md

 # ShoppingApp
-The shopping app was created for shopping enthusiasts who love discovering new products and finding the best deals.
-This app offers a user-friendly interface, convenient authentication and favorites features, searching and making online purchases.
+This application was created for a delightful shopping experience.
+Its purpose is to provide a user-friendly platform for online retail, where customers can explore a wide range of products and make purchases.
+Whether you're a fashion enthusiast or simply looking for quality goods, this app is designed to enhance your shopping journey.

 ## Features
 As a user, I can: